Air Conditioner Repair Checklist

 Once your thermostat is set correctly, you should receive refreshing air fast.

 Your air conditioner typically has a power-cutting device by its condenser.
 This device is generally in a metal box mounted on your home.
-If your equipment has recently been maintained, the lever may have inadvertently been put in the “off” location.
+If your equipment has recently been maintained, the lever may have inadvertently been turned off.

 Blocked Condensate Drain Pan